 With Dumbledore's intrusion, they didn't have to worry about running into any wandering prefects, Peeves the poltergeist, Filch, or any other distractions.

 When they got to the portrait of the fat lady, Amelia gave the password that she'd acquired from Dumbledore, and the Aurors silently entered the Common Room.

 As luck would have it, no one was in the Common Room at that hour, so they were able to move to the bottom of the girl's dormitory staircase without a problem.

 Once there, the team ascended up to the first year's dormitory.

 After taking a moment to gather themselves, they quietly unlocked the door and stepped into the room.

-It took them all of a second to identify the bed of Ginny Weasley, both because it was the only bed with a body in it, and because her long flaming red hair was easily identifiable.
+It took them only a second to identify the bed of Ginny Weasley, both because it was the only bed with a body in it and because her long flaming red hair was easily identifiable.